Maleficent: Mistress of Evil: Home media

 Maleficent: Mistress of Evil was released by Walt Disney Studios Home Entertainment on Digital HD on December 31, 2019, followed by a 4K Ultra HD, Blu-ray and DVD release on January 14, 2020.
 Maleficent: Mistress of Evil was released on Disney+ on May 15, 2020.

+The film ranked as No. 1 on the NPD VideoScan First Alert chart and the dedicated Blu-ray Disc sales chart for the week ending January 18, 2020.
+Blu-ray formats accounted for 75% of its first-week sales, with 4K Ultra HD making up 10% of total unit sales.
+Maleficent: Mistress of Evil ranked as No. 9 on the top-selling disc releases of 2020, based on combined DVD and Blu-ray unit sales as reported by NPD Group's VideoScan tracking service.
+The film debuted at No. 2 on the January 2020 sales chart, behind Joker, following its January 14, 2020 home media release.
+In the United Kingdom, the film ranked as No. 1 on the Official Film Chart following its DVD, Blu-ray, and 4K UHD release.
+It sold over 100,000 copies in its debut week, surpassing Joker, which dropped to No. 2.

 Reception

 Box office

 Maleficent: Mistress of Evil has grossed $113.9 million in the United States and Canada, and $377.8 million in other territories, for a worldwide total of $491.7 million.
 It was estimated the film would need to gross $400–475 million worldwide in order to break-even, and around $500 million in order to turn a profit.

 In the United States and Canada, the film was released alongside Zombieland: Double Tap and was initially projected to gross $45–50 million from 3,790 theaters in its opening weekend.
 However, after making $12.5 million on its first day (including $2.3 million from Thursday night previews), estimates were lowered to $38 million.
 It went on to debut to $36.9 million, finishing first at the box office but marking a 47% decline from the $69.4 million opening of the first film.
 The lower-than-expected opening was blamed on the five years between installments, mixed critical reviews and competition from fellow releases.
 In its second weekend, the film made $19.4 million, retaining the top spot at the box office, before falling to third place in its third weekend with $13.1 million.

-The film's release in India was declared as below-average by Chennai Box Office.